Coordinated System of Professional Development

 Section 1012.98, Florida Statute, School Community Professional Development Act, states that the Department of Education, public postsecondary educational institutions, public school districts, public schools, state education foundations, consortia, and professional organizations in this state shall work collaboratively to establish a coordinated system of professional development.
 Elements of the statewide system are distributed among these collaborative partners.

-The scope, focus, and required elements for Florida's professional development system are set forth in a series of connected statutes and State Board of Education rules.
+The scope, focus and required elements for Florida's professional development system are set forth in a series of connected statutes and State Board of Education rules.
 Through statutes and rules, Florida continues to address the importance of professional growth for Florida educators and the essential need for school districts to maintain professional learning systems.
-The importance of professional growth in the life of a Florida educator is evidenced through elements such as requiring college credits or the equivalent through inservice for recertification, and the Code of Ethics of the Education Profession in Florida (State Board of Education Rule 6B-1.001 (2)) which states that: "…the educator will therefore strive for professional growth…"
+The importance of professional growth in the life of a Florida educator is evidenced through elements such as requiring college credits or the equivalent through inservice for recertification, and the Principles of Professional Conduct for the Education Profession in Florida (State Board of Education Rule 6A-10.081(1)(b) which states that: "…the educator will therefore strive for professional growth…"

 The state's recognition of the importance of a systemic process for enabling professional learning is evident.
 Every school district in Florida is required by law to provide a high quality professional learning system for its employees.
 To support and focus this aspect of quality school improvement, the state has several linked systemic elements.